A Brief Introduction

 The planet is in brackets.
 Hate to be the bearer of bad news but there it is.
 Luckily all is not lost.
 After all, you’re reading this – which means we have one more ally in the fight to make international politics work for people.

-[Earth in Brackets] started as a logo developed by a group of College of the Atlantic students preparing to attend the UN Climate Negotiations in Nairobi in 2006.
+[Earth] started as a logo developed by a group of College of the Atlantic students preparing to attend the UN Climate Negotiations in Nairobi in 2006.
 From there it has grown into an internationally recognized symbol representing the political mess we’re in.

 We also couldn’t have made it to where we are now without our friends at SustainUS, a fantastic youth organization dedicated to sustainability and making the United Nations more accessible.